 The Case for Magnesium Supplementation

-But personally, I’d prefer to get my nutrients from the food I eat.
+Personally, I’d prefer to get nutrients from real food.